 A financial expert witness will take into account various factors like inflation and average lifetime earnings to help the accident victim calculate damages like lost wages, loss of earning capacity, and lost benefits.
 These are considered indirect costs, but they are just as critical to include in any settlement negotiations as hospital bills and home care expenses.

-If you or a loved one is recovering from a traumatic brain injury following a motor vehicle collision, contact The Ross Downs Law Firm today.
+If you or a loved one is recovering from a traumatic brain injury following a motor vehicle collision, contact The Downs Law Firm today.
 Ross Downs is a member of the Louisiana Trial Lawyers Association, as well as the Louisiana State and American Bar Associations.